sevilcoskun/FirstJSProject/README.md

 Hello Everyone!
-This is my forst project about JS.
+This is my first project about JS.
 Also I want to practise git usage with this project!
 Enjoy it :)